-At the inception of a contract, the Group assesses whether the contract is, or contains, a lease.
-A contract is, or contains, a lease if the contract conveys the right to control the use of an identified underlying asset for a period of time in exchange for consideration.
+At the inception of a contract, the Group assesses whether the contract is or contains a lease.
+A contract is or contains a lease if the contract conveys the right to control the use of an identified underlying asset for a period of time in exchange for consideration.

-1) the Group as Lessee
+1) As Lessee